ZEGOCLOUD/zego_uikit_prebuilt_live_streaming_flutter/doc/hall.md

   - `hallConfig`: Video quality and stream mode settings
   - `hallStyle`: Visual styling for the hall list items
   - `configsQuery`: Callback to customize each room's configuration when joining
-  - `hallModelDelegate`: Delegate to handle hall list interactions
+  - `hallModelDelegate`: Delegate to handle user interactions with the hall list, Use when you need to **dynamically** fetch room data (e.g., from server on-demand)
+    - `activeRoom`: The currently active room
+    - `activeContext`: Adjacent room context (previous/next)
+    - `delegate`: Callback triggered when swiping to fetch new adjacent rooms
   - `eventsQuery`: Callback to handle events for each room

 - **Complete Example**: